dennis/slipstream/docs/lua.md

 These are provided by AudioPlugin.

 <details><summary>audio:say(plugin_id, message, volume)</summary><br />
-Use Windows text-to-speech to say message.
+Use Windows text-to-speech to speak message.

 | Parameter | Type        | Description                  |
 |:----------|:-----------:|:-----------------------------|